Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up'

 Belarusian leader Lukashenko, an avid hockey player, has been keen to boost the country's prestige by hosting international sporting events, including the 2019 European Games.

 Spyros Capralos, head of the European Olympic Committees and now an IOC member, worked as the event's coordination commission chief.
-IOC President Thomas Bach congratulated Lukashenko on the event's "excellent organisation."
+Bach had congratulated Lukashenko on the event's "excellent organisation."

 The IOC banned Lukashenko https://www.reuters.com/article/us-olympics-ioc-idUSKBN28H2FS and his son Viktor from attending the Games back in December, and in March refused to recognise https://www.reuters.com/lifestyle/sports/olympics-ioc-does-not-recognise-lukashenko-sons-belarus-olympic-vote-2021-03-08 the election of Viktor Lukashenko as president of the NOC.